 If you’re in need of a running back to provide some support for your fantasy football lineup, check out adding one of these running back sleepers.

-Notable hits for sleepers last week in this analysis included Jerick McKinnon, Boston Scott, Nyheim Hines, Damien Harris, Jamaal Williams, and Justin Jackson.
-Overall, these six players were not heavily sought after in 2020 fantasy drafts, but they did produce a profitable Week 8 output.
+Notable hits for sleepers last week in this analysis included Chase Edmonds and Deejay Dallas.
+It was not a stellar week for our RB sleeper picks.
+Overall, these two players were not heavily sought after in 2020 fantasy drafts, but they did produce a profitable Week 9 output.

-**Please note: The selection of these 10 sleepers is assessed from a 10-team, PPR league perspective.
+Note: The selection of these 10 sleepers is assessed from a 10-team, PPR league perspective